measurement-kit/android-libs/README.md

 be able to understand in what order the scripts in the `./script` are called.
 Also the scripts are quite simple and easy to follow.

+### Updating vendored dependencies

+Make sure that the vendored dependencies (`./android-libs/src/main/cpp/vendor`) are all updated to the latest stable version.

 ### Preparing the repository

 ```